-It is best not to use the banking system.
+NEVER use the banking system.
 You should be able to get most of what you need with the money from your stipend.
 You will have to bring cash with you, which you may store with the Program Director, for your non-stipend needs.
 If you give him a few days, he can exchange your USD for FCFA.
 There are a few ATMs available, but remember that the fees will most likely be exorbitant.